lmmfranco/discord-message-handler/README.md

     })
 ```

-### Commands with channel validation
-### Also with multiple error messages
+### Commands with multiple validations

 In this version, you can chain commands and give whenInvalid an object with multiple parameters.
-They will be validate in the following order:
+They will be validated in the following order:
     1. allowedChannels
     2. minimumArguments
     3. regularExpression

-You can also pass in a boolean when you want to send it to a user or a channel.
+You can also pass in a flag when you want to send it to a user or a channel.
 Standard will be a reply in the channel.

 ```js